BMEngineeR/CRSDataShare/README.md

 ## Overview

-This document describes the data available for the Cytokine Release Syndrome (CRS) project, including single-cell RNA sequencing (scRNA-seq) and Geographical Molecular Profiler (GeoMX) datasets.
+This document describes the data available for the CRS project, including single-cell RNA sequencing (scRNA-seq) and Geographical Molecular Profiler (GeoMX) datasets.
 The purpose of this document is to provide a comprehensive understanding of the data formats, structures, and content to facilitate further analysis.

 ## Data Types